rmac2289/portfolio-svelte/src/experience.md

-I currently work as a Jr. Software Development Engineer in Test at Axos Bank in San Diego, working mainly on test automation and testing metrics.
+I currently work as a Software Development Engineer in Test at Axos Bank in San Diego, working mainly on test automation and testing metrics.
 During my first few months at the bank I established myself as a leader within the testing team.
 I took the initiative to expand on our automation framework, Testim.io, by building out a Node.js/Express API that fed our testing data into an Elasticsearch cluster.
 Within Elasticsearch I then visualized the data using Kibana, so internal teams could see how their applications were performaing in both production and test environments.
 In addition to gathering data on applications, I also created a pipeline to ingest metadata from the testing framework itself, allowing the team to see how efficiently we were using it.